CompEpigen/MeDeCom/vignettes/MeDeCom.md

 ### LMC enrichment analysis

 MeDeCom provides functions to perform enrichment analysis on the sites that are particularly hypo-/hypermethylated in an LMC.
 These sites can then be used for GO and LOLA enrichment analysis.
 Importantly, genomic annotations of the LMC sites is required to be specified.
-We thus recommend to use the DecompPipelie [https://github.com/CompEpigen/DecompPipeline](https://github.com/CompEpigen/DecompPipeline) for processing, but the annotation can also be specified manually using a ```data.frame``` that looks as follows:
+We thus recommend to use the [DecompPipeline](https://github.com/CompEpigen/DecompPipeline) package for processing, but the annotation can also be specified manually using a ```data.frame``` that looks as follows:

 ```r